 The scanner passes a small amount of two different X-ray beams through the body.
 The rays are absorbed or pass through the body in known quantities.
-Different amount of the first beam will be absobed by fat and by muscle, and the second beam will be absorbed by the skeleton.
+Different amount of the first beam will be absorbed by fat and by muscle, and the second beam will be absorbed by the skeleton.
 By measuring the amount of each beam which makes it through to the sensor on the other side, we are able to tell how much fat and muscle and bone there is in that part of the body.

 X-rays?
-Is it Safe?
+Is a Dexa Scan Safe?

-What’s the procedure?
+What’s the Dexa Scan Procedure?

-You will be asked to undress to underwear and remove all jewellery/watches.
+During your Private Dexa Scan you will be asked to undress to underwear and remove all jewellery/watches.
 A hospital gown can be provided if needed.
 Bras with underwires will also need to be removed.
 The Dexa technician will position you lying face-up on the bed, ensuring that you are evenly spaced.
 They will also lightly secure your feet to each other so your legs can’t swing.
 When the scan is operating the receiver arm will pass over your body in three sweeps, and will gradually build up a picture of you.
 It is important that you are very still while the scan is happening to ensure the best quality image.
 Once the scan is over the technician will tell you it’s ok to get up, and dress once again.
 You’ll be on the table for approximately 4 minutes.

-What do you get?
+What do you Get After the Scan?

 What about alternatives?